akhilesh0421/BEEE_CU19/ultrasonic sensor interface- obstacle detector and distance measurement/Readme.md

 1. Make sure you correctly select the board and port in the "Tools" option in Arduino IDE(Integrated Development Environment) .
 2. Handle the Arduino board carefully as a simple damage can made the hardware useless.
 3. Keep in mind that I should write program that is small in size as Arduino came with low inbuilt memory.
-4. Carefully connect the positive terminal to the output pin of the circuit as any wrong connection would make flasher not to work.
+4. Carefully connect the positive terminal to the output pin of the circuit as any wrong connection can cause damage to the circuit.

 **Learning Outcomes**:

-Trough this experiment I came to learn about the Arduino board and working of it.
+Trough this experiment I came to learn about the working of UltraSonic Distance Sensor using Arduino.
 Now as I gone through this experiment I know how it works.
 Now I can also do more advance thing by writing programs which are way easier than I thought.